Fulton, Missouri: Government and infrastructure

-Fulton has a municipal airport, the Elton Hensley Memorial Airport (ICAO code: KFTT).
+Fulton has a municipal airport: the Elton Hensley Memorial Airport (ICAO code: KFTT).

 Rosa Parks Center is a juvenile detention center for girls operated by the Missouri Division of Youth Services (DYS) with participation by students at William Woods University (WWU).
 The center, located in a former WWS dormitory, holds 10 to 12 girls at a time.
 The facility opened in January 2001 under an agreement between DYS and WWU.

 Education

 Post-secondary

 Westminster College and William Woods University are the two post-secondary institutions in the city.
-Fulton was formerly, from 1842 until its closing in 1928, the site of Synodical College, one of the earliest women's colleges in the United States.
+Synodical College, one of the earliest women's colleges in the United States, operated in the city from 1842 until it closed in 1928.

 Primary and secondary schools

 Almost all of the Fulton city limits is within the Fulton 58 School District.
 Bartley Elementary (K–5), Bush Elementary (K–5), McIntire Elementary (K–5), Fulton Middle School (6–8) and Fulton High School (9–12) are part of that school district.

 A small piece of the city limits to the north is within the North Callaway County R-I School District.

 St Peters Catholic School (K–8), and Kingdom Christian Academy (K–11) are both private schools.

-Missouri School for the Deaf, a state school supervised under The Missouri Department of Secondary and Elementary Education (DESE), is also located in Fulton.
+Missouri School for the Deaf, a state school supervised by the Missouri Department of Secondary and Elementary Education (DESE), is located in Fulton.